danlsn/danlsn/README.md

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->

-I’m a Melbourne-based photographer turned programmer, and hobbyist data analyst.
-I’m looking to start the next stage of my career and life as a developer.
-If you’d like to learn more about who I am please stick around!
+I’m a Melbourne-based dedicated non-specialist, passionate Python developer, and working 9-5 as a Senior Data Engineer (Consultant).
+I am obsessed with learning new skills and pushing myself to the edge of what I am capable of.

+Currently working with:
+- WhereScape RED
+- Oracle Databases
+- dbt (Data Build Tool)
+- Snowflake
+- Python
+- SQL

 ___